What is crime prevention?

 - Notify anyone you may encounter to exit the building immediately.

-- Notify Public Safety or Police.
+- Notify Public Safety or police if safe to use phone.

 - Give the following information: